ngocthachnguyen98/SDO-Assignment-1/README.md

 The result of the test can be found at `src/test-output`.

+Artifacts can be collected from the *CircleCI Pipeline*.

 In the *CircleCI Pipeline*, the test is automated in `build` job:

 ```